E-commerce

 Fashion and textiles

 Typical options: size and color; photos by color if your shoot allows it.
-Automated collections by tag “sale,” “new season,” or by product type.
+Automated collections by tag “sales”, “new season”, or by product type.
 Watch out for one-size items: a “one size” option simplifies the variant matrix.

-Options: volume, fragrance, sometimes limited edition.
-Collections by use (face, body) or by product line.
-Check legal labeling constraints in your copy and SEO without needlessly duplicating product pages.
+Options: size, fragrance, sometimes limited edition.
+Collections by use (face, body) or by range.
+Check the legal labeling constraints in your copy and SEO without unnecessarily duplicating product pages.

 Electronics and accessories

 Options: capacity, color, connectivity.
-Collections by device family or compatibility.
-Variants with extensive SKU breakdowns may require special attention in search apps and theme filters.
+Collections by device family or by compatibility.
+Variants with a high SKU range may require particular attention in search apps and theme filters.

 |---|---|---|